harness/developer-hub/docs/continuous-delivery/verify/configure-cv/verify-deployments-with-loki.md

 ### Add a Verify step while building a deployment stage

-If you're building a deployment stage and currently on the **Execution Strategies** page:
+If you're building a deployment stage and are currently on the **Execution Strategies** page:

 1. Select the **Enable Verification** option.